 Technology agnostic, customizable solutions

 The solutions Silo.AI build are technology agnostic and operate with various sets of available sensors, combining vehicles or vessel’s own sensor data with radio signals to produce best overall awareness.
 In addition, we have built a data labeling tool that uses machine learning to optimize image selection for labeling to maximize productivity.

 Ville wants to encourage people to imagine possibilities and to start boldly developing: “All the needed technologies are here already today and there is nothing preventing you from starting your endeavour to empower your business and operations.”

 “Think about your customers, partners and the overall ecosystem.
 What is it that brings all of you the most value?
 It might be outcome based business model, XaaS, product or just-in-time service that is the key and the right way to provide value.
 Organization-wide human assisted AI together with motivated employees, robotized processes and engaged consumers is the ultimate goal.
 The journey has already begun today!”

 Interested in building future-proof operations with AI?
 Get in touch with Ville Mickelsson to learn more on LinkedIn or via email.

-On June 24, we’re hosting our next AI in smart industry webinar, focusing on Edge AI, 5G, and the practical steps in building distributed intelligence.
+Check out one of our AI in smart industry webinars, focusing on Edge AI, 5G, and the practical steps in building distributed intelligence.
 We’ll go through a case example of today’s smart harbor, showcasing practical AI-driven improvements for process and operations optimization, supply and logistics chain, situational awareness and overall data streams.

-Our webinar will take the form of a round table discussion together with Juha Pankakoski, Executive Vice President, Technologies at the leading crane manufacturer Konecranes, Zach Shelby, CEO and Founder of Edge Impulse, and Ville Mickelsson, Business Development Executive, Silo.AI.
-Read more and reserve your spot on the webinar page.
+The webinar takes the form of a round table discussion together with Juha Pankakoski, Executive Vice President, Technologies at the leading crane manufacturer Konecranes, Zach Shelby, CEO and Founder of Edge Impulse, and Ville Mickelsson, Business Development Executive, Silo.AI.